<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 User type

-1. Navigate to Directory > Profile Editor > Zoom and click on the Zoom application name.
+1. In the Okta Admin Console, navigate to Directory > Profile Editor > Zoom and click on the Zoom application name.

 2. Check if either the zoomOneBizPlus attribute exists; if it does, proceed to delete it so that it can be recreated with the configuration mentioned in step 3.